-The Friday night family gathering (26th April) for curry didn’t take place; Jamie was still in Corfu, Sarah and Lee were recuperating in Newbold Verdon and Charlotte and family were house bound with Ellis ill, suffering from a sickness bug.
+The Friday night family gathering (26th April) for curry didn’t take place; Jamie was still in Corfu, Sarah and Lee were recuperating in Newbold Verdon and Charlotte and family were housebound with Ellis ill, suffering from a sickness bug.
 Sue decided to exploit the unexpected break in routine and booked a ticket to see a Bob Dylan tribute band in Kettering.
-For once I didn’t accompany her, Mr. Dylan’s music has never appealed to me and his failure to turn up at his own Nobel Prize Award ceremony hasn’t ingratiated himself to me, or I expect to many of his fans.
-There were many unsold seats on this tribute performance.
-I stayed at home with my poorly feet up and watched a film on Netflix on the cinema system with a bottle of ‘Chateau Vin-allo’ as company.
+For once I didn’t accompany her, Mr Dylan’s music has never appealed to me and his failure to turn up at his own Nobel Prize Award ceremony hasn’t ingratiated himself to me, or I expect to many of his fans.
+There were many unsold seats at this tribute performance.
+I stayed at home with my poor feet up and watched a film on Netflix on the cinema system with a bottle of ‘Chateau Vin-allo’ as company.

 It turned out to be quite a successful end to the season for the club as a whole.
 The Under 13’s, 14’s, 16’s and 17’s all became County Champions, the under 15’s narrowly losing in the final as did the Colts.
 I went to see the under 16’s final in Market Bosworth after a day of working on Sarah’s summer house in nearby Newbold Verdon and the Colts were unlucky not to have won their final at Welford Road.
 One try they scored deserved a better ending to the game than runners-up.